jansensan/test-node-js-and-osc/README.md

 ## Technical Requirements

 - A [Raspberry Pi](https://www.raspberrypi.org/)
-- [Max](https://cycling74.com/products/max/).
-While the receiving application is built in Max, but really any software that receives OSC messages can do the trick.
+- Any software that receives OSC messages.
+This project currently has [ Max](https://cycling74.com/products/max/) patch and a [Processing](https://processing.org/) sketch to demo two different apps that receive OSC messages.

 ## Setting Up the Raspberry Pi